KaiPereira/Morph-AI/frontend/courses/Python Mastery Course/lessons/4 Python Lists/2 Multi-dimensional arrays.md

 True if len(my_2d_array) >= 3 and all(len(row) >= 2 for row in my_2d_array) else False
 ```

-Access the third rows, first column using bracket notation and assign it to a variable called "third_row_first_column".
+Access the third rows, first column using bracket notation and assign it to a variable called "third_row_first_column". **Remember, arrays start at 0 index.**

 ```
 True if third_row_first_column == my_2d_array[2][0] else False